anvil-ui/anvil/README.md

-Inkremental library contains only a few classes to work with the virtual layout, but most of the DSL (domain-specific language describing how to create views/layouts and set their attributes) is generated from `android.jar`.
+Inkremental library contains only a few classes to work with the virtual layout, but most of the DSL (domain-specific language describing how to create views/layouts and set their attributes) is generated from `android.jar`, Jetpack and third-party libraries.

 ## API